-I’m an author and humorist who writes books for children and adults (but not animals or aliens).
+I’m an author and humorist who writes books for children (and adults occasionally, if they’re well behaved).
 I love funny things and most of my books are a bit giggly, as you’ll find out if you read them.
 The questions and answers below will tell you a lot more about me.

 - What kind of books do you write?

 I write lots of different types of books, including these:

 - Fun information books for children – these are full of facts, figures, lists and true stories.